gradvohl/YAPTT/passingParameters/searchThreads/README.md

 ### Allocate the structure to handle the parameters and instantiate each thread
 Now, let us turn our attention to the file ``main.c``, specifically to the function ``searchElement``, starting in line 26.
 After declaring the variables, we dynamically create an array of thread ids and enter in a loop to instantiate the threads.

-In each iteration of that loop, we define the values for each field of the structure that will handle the parameters; allocate that structure dynamically; and instantiate the thread.
+In each iteration of that loop, we define the values for each field of the structure that will handle the parameters; allocate that structure dynamically; and instantiate a thread.
 Following is the code that performs the steps mentioned before.

 ```c
 parameters *p;